Trapezius and Yoga

 The upper trapezius has its insertion on the lateral clavicle and acromion process, while the middle and lower trapezius both insert on the spine of the scapula.

-All three components of the trapezius work together to rotate the scapula upward (as you lift the arms up towards the ceiling).
+All three components of the trapezius rotate the scapula upward (as you lift the arms toward the ceiling).
 Apart from rotating the scapula, each section specializes in its movement.

-- The upper trapezius performs elevation; it lifts the shoulder blades up, as in when you lift the arms up towards the ceiling during a Sun Salutation or standing postures.
+- The upper trapezius performs elevation; it lifts the shoulder blades, as when you lift the arms towards the ceiling during a Sun Salutation or standing postures.

 Trapezius strains are common injuries that typically result in lowering strength in the arms, reducing the range of motion, and causing trapezius muscle pain.

 A strain typically happens when you stretch the fibers inside the trapezius beyond its limit.
-A strain can occur over time or suddenly as the result of an injury.
+A strain can occur over time or suddenly due to an injury.
 One of the best ways to increase your trapezius’s strength and flexibility is with yoga for neck and shoulder tension, trapezius exercises for pain, and trapezius stretches.

-If a person is under stress or anxious, their trapezius may tighten which, in turn, increases the risk for an injury due to strain.
+If a person is stressed or anxious, their trapezius may tighten, increasing the risk of an injury due to strain.
 A tense upper trapezius can also result in a headache and neck pain.
 Yoga can help to manage this stress and alleviate tension in the trapezius.
 (How to Heal a Trapezius Strain? n.d.)

 Yoga for Shoulder Pain

-For most people, the upper trapezius is overused as the tension gets stuck there, desk work, bad posture, etc. This usually is not the case with the middle and lower trapezius.
-Therefore, it makes sense to focus on yoga exercises to strengthen and lengthen the lower and middle trapezius.
+For most people, the upper trapezius is overused as the tension, desk work, bad posture get stuck there, etc. This usually is not the case with the middle and lower trapezius.
+Therefore, focusing on yoga exercises to strengthen and lengthen the lower and middle trapezius makes sense.

-Repeat this exercise five to ten times per session to increase the strength of your lower and middle trapezius, and to stretch the muscles to increase flexibility.
-Incorporating these exercising into your practice routine may help to prevent trapezius strains in the future.
+Repeat this exercise five to ten times per session to increase the strength of your lower and middle trapezius and to stretch the muscles to increase flexibility.
+Incorporating these exercises into your practice routine may help to prevent trapezius strains in the future.